Valerian and the City of a Thousand Planets: Visual effects

 Industrial Light and Magic, Weta Digital and Rodeo FX provided the effects for the film with Scott Stokdyk as the main supervisor.

 Release

 The first teaser for Valerian was released on 10 November 2016.
-The teaser depicts Marmakas, an Entertainer (Bubble, identified as "Glamopod" in the film), Bagoulins, and Shingouz (known as "Doghan Daguis" in the film), who all appear in the album Ambassador of the Shadows; much of the film's setting and story is also derived from that instalment.
+The teaser depicts Marmakas, an Entertainer (Bubble, identified as "Glamopod" in the film), Bagoulins, and Shingouz (known as "Doghan Daguis" in the film), who all appear in the comic book Ambassador of the Shadows; much of the film's setting and story is also derived from that instalment.
 A special exclusive preview of Valerian was shown prior to the Fathom Events 4K restoration showing of The Fifth Element on 14 May and 17 May.